GamesCreed

 The controls of LEGO Bricktales are also a bit controversial, it seems.
 While some people have trouble understanding how the camera works in the game, some people find it very intuitive.
 My view is somewhere in the middle.
 If you are very familiar with the controls of the Sims games, especially the third installment of the series, you are going to be mostly fine.

 As is the case with every LEGO game, there are collectibles galore in LEGO Bricktales.
-You can go back to the game once you finish the story in order to find them.
-Furthermore, as you progress into the story, you unlock new skills which help you find more collectibles.
+You can go back to the game once you finish the story to find them.
+Furthermore, as you progress into the story, you unlock new skills that help you find more collectibles.
 So, the game encourages the players to find these collectibles and explore every inch of the world.

 LEGO Bricktales